 - i.
-Self-study: 7 hours - 1.
-Review Georgia Department of Public Health, Children's Health Programs and Services: 1 hour - 2.
-Review 2022 Child Health Nurse Protocols:1 hour - 3.
+Self-study: 7 hours - Review Georgia Department of Public Health, Children's Health Programs and Services: 1 hour - 2.
+Review Child Health Nurse Protocols:1 hour - 3.
 Review the EPSDT Services Health Check Program Manual: 2.5 hours - 4.
 Participate in at least one Children's Health training: 2.5 hours - ii.
 Peer Review - 1.
 The supervisor or peer shall observe the nurse's performance during a well-check visit, to include health assessment, work-up, and client counseling, with an infant, a child, and an adolescent for at least the first two years of practice or as indicated thereafter. - h.
 Pre-exposure Prophylaxis (PrEP) - i.
-Self-study: 2 hours - 1.
-Review the Standard Nurse Protocol for PrEP Use in the Prevention of HIV: 2 hours - i.
-Non-occupational Post-Exposure Prophylaxis (nPEP) - ii.
+Self-study: 3.5 hours - 1.
+Review the Standard Nurse Protocol for PrEP Use in the Prevention of HIV: 2 hours - 2.
+View the DPH PrEP Training for Clinicians: 1.5 hours - Non-occupational Post-Exposure Prophylaxis (nPEP) - ii.
 Self-study: 2 hours - 1.
 Review the Standard Nurse Protocol for nPEP Use in the Prevention of Sexually Transmitted Diseases and BloodBorne Pathogens: 2 hours - j.
 HIV